Last Updated on February 4, 2021

 Here are more details about Rwanda reopening for tourism.

-After weeks of battling the deadly Covid-19 disease, Seychelles will soon reopen its door to tourists.
-The small island paradise will be welcoming commercial flights starting August 1, 2020.
-To ensure the safety of all visitors, the Public Health Authority in Seychelles and the Tourism Stakeholders has put in place certain guidelines.
+After months of battling the deadly Covid-19 disease, Seychelles has reopened its doors to tourists.
+The small island paradise started welcoming commercial flights on August 1, 2020.
+To ensure the safety of all visitors, the Public Health Authority in Seychelles and the Tourism Stakeholders have put in place certain guidelines.

 Find out more details about Seychelles tourism reopening.